Unable to read recob::Vertex position information

 dunetpc version, the packages I have suggested should be sufficient.
 If any of the packages you have checked out are based on develop, then all bets are off: you need a full checkout of the entire distribution.

-#12 Updated by Christopher Green about 1 month ago
+#12 Updated by Christopher Green over 1 year ago

 Addendum to answer your other question: I would be surprised if you could "make it so you only need"